 Fear took the place of Michael’s surprise when he heard the unmistakable ‘clack – clack’ of the mill’s mechanism working as it had been deserted years previously.
 He ran, as though the hounds were chasing him, all the way into Ballyduff.

-Upon reaching the cobblers a breathless but relieved Michael met his old friend and neighbour Darby Haynes.
-Darby was a carrier by trade and as he was wishing to wait for his nephew to get to town and no doubt wanting to wait in the pub he asked Michael to take his horse and cart home.
-Michael was only too happy to do so as he certainly didn’t fancy the walk home past Hanlon’s Mill especially as it was getting dark soon.
+Upon reaching the cobblers a breathless but relieved Michael met his old friend and neighbor, Darby Haynes.
+Darby was a carrier by trade, wishing to wait for his nephew to get to town he asked Michael to take his horse and cart home.
+Michael was only too happy to assist and certainly didn’t fancy the walk home past Hanlon’s Mill, especially as it was getting dark.

 The dark, as it turned out, was to be the least of Michael’s worries that night.
-The moon rose full and bright clearly lighting the road so Michael knowing that the horse had, had a hard day’s work drove slowly home.
-Settling comfortably back in his seat up in the cart Michael lazily watched the reflection of the moon in the river letting the old horse lead the way.
+The moon rose full and bright clearly lighting the road.
+Michael knew the horse had a hard day’s work so he drove slowly home.
+Settling comfortably back in his seat Michael lazily watched the reflection of the moon in the river, letting the old horse lead the way.

-Suddenly Michael sat bolt upright as the reflection of the moon disappeared it was a cloudless sky so where had a cloud come from?
+Michael sat bolt upright suddenly as the reflection of the moon disappeared.
+It was a cloudless sky, so where had a cloud come from?
 What Michael saw next turned his blood to ice, looking around he saw a large black coach draw silently alongside him.
-The coachman and the six coal-like horses were all draped in black and as this was not terrifying enough they were all headless.
+The coachman and the six coal-like horses were all draped in black.
+However, as this was not terrifying enough they were all headless.

 The coach quickly came abreast and passed the frightened Michael.
 The coachman laying his whip soundlessly across the backs of the horses disappearing as quickly as it had come into view.
 Michael Noonan, trembling, somehow made it home, settled the horse in the field, and got sleeplessly through the night.